While SGBs are available at an attractive price, investors must prefer gold ETFs for they don’t come with any sort of

-RBI announced the tenth tranche of Sovereign Government Bonds (SGBs), which started on January 11th, 2021, and will close on January 15th, 2021.
-The latest tranche marks the tenth such issue of this financial year with two more planned before the fiscal year-ends in March 2021.
+RBI announced the twelfth tranche of Sovereign Government Bonds (SGBs), which started on March 1st, 2021, and will close on March 5th, 2021.
+The latest tranche marks the last such issue of this financial year.

-As per the RBI report, 46 tranches have been issued since the inception of the scheme in November 2015.
+As per an old RBI report, more than 46 tranches have been issued since the inception of the scheme in November 2015.
 The aggregate amount raised from the bond issues is more than Rs 10,000 crores, which translates into more than 31 tonnes as of the fiscal year ending March 2021.
 10 tranches were issued in the FY 2019-20 amounting to around Rs 2,300 crores (approx. 6 tonnes).

 Sovereign Gold Bonds Online